fraunhoferfokus/cordova-plugin-presentation/doc/index.md

 The ```url``` parameter may be full qualified url or relative path.
 A call to the ```requestSession``` function immediately returns a ```PresentationSession``` object.
 This object has the following properties:

 * PresentationSession.state: String.
 Read-only.
-With one of values { "connected", "disconnected" <!--/*, "resumed" */--> }
+With one of values { "connected", "disconnected" }
 * PresentationSession.postMessage: Function.
 Can be called with single ```String``` message argument, to send the message to the presenting page (or to send the message to the controller page if the ```session``` was obtained at the presenting page)
 * PresentationSession.close: Function.
 Can be called to close the session.
 * PresentationSession.onmessage: Handler.
 If callback function is assigned then it will be invoked with ```String``` message as argument in case the sender side calls the ```postMessage``` function.